 What is Intravenous Gamma Globulin (IVIg)?

 Dr. Norman Latov, MD PhD of Weill Medical College, Cornell University, states that intravenous gamma globulins or IVIg as it is often known; (a plasma product) consists of purified pooled blood obtained from thousands of individuals.
 Everything is removed from the pooled blood except the anti-bodies that help us fight disease and infections.
-This product is infused intravenously into a patient with an autoimmune neuropathy.
-It is thought to work by protecting the patient’s peripheral nerves from the patient’s own immune system (anti-bodies) which are attacking the Peripheral Nerves and when IVIg attaches itself to the patient’s damaged peripheral nerves the damaged nerves function at increased levels.
+This product is infused intravenously into a patient with an autoimmune or immune mediated neuropathy.
+It is thought to work by protecting the patient’s peripheral nerves from the patient’s own immune system (anti-bodies) which are attacking the Peripheral Nerves and when IVIg attaches itself to the patient’s damaged peripheral nerves the damaged nerves attempt to function at increased levels.

 What Neuropathies are treated with Intravenous Gamma Globulin (IVIg)?